j-d-carmichael/quilk/docs_md/09_Emailing.md

   }
   ```

-You can as many blocks into this area as you want.
-You may quilk building on a dev server, a testing server and a production server and you may not want to be sedning emails with the same details.
+You can set as many blocks into this area as you want.
+As quilk might be building on a dev server, a testing server and a production server and you may not want to be sending emails with the same details.
 Just give each block a different name and refer to them in wherever you use the email module.